So much to learn! So much to see!

 Each hike is limited to 12 people and will last most of the day.
 Reservations can be made online at Recreation.gov (1-877-444-6777) up to two weeks in advance.
 There is a $1/ticket reservation fee.
 Each individual can reserve up to 4 tickets.
 Donations to support the program are welcome and can be made through the Death Valley Natural History Association.

 February 10 (Saturday)

 February 15 (Thursday)

-Want to go on a tour, but can't make a schedueled program or event?
+Want to go on a tour, but can't make a scheduled program or event?
 Download the free NPS App to enjoy a self-guided tour (both audio and text).
 Be sure to "Save Park for Offline Use," as cell service is poor in Death Valley.
-App tours include a Park Highlights driving tour (approx 3 hours), a Star Wars Film Locations driving tour and a Golden Canyon hiking tour.
+App tours include a Park Highlights driving tour (approx 3 hours), a Star Wars Film Locations driving tour, and a Golden Canyon hiking tour.